I grew up in St. Cloud, Minnesota in the ’50s and ’60s.

 I began to smoke cigarettes in middle school.

-I graduated from the University of Minnesota with a degree in Sociology/Criminology in 1968.
+I graduated from the University of Minnesota in 1968 with a degree in Sociology/Criminology.

 I worked my way through college at the Star Tribune newspaper.

 I began to drink in my sophomore year in college.
-I liked beer.
+I liked to drink beer.

 I married after my freshman year and had a daughter in 1966.